the-pudding/infrasound-data/README.md

 # infrasound-data

-Exploring the use of low frequenciy sounds in horror films and horror film soundtracks
+Exploring the use of low frequency sounds in horror films and horror film soundtracks

 ## Project goal